search icon

 That said, while it seems like paper money may have been around forever, this isn’t true.
 Paper currency dates back only to around the 18th century, and it has no inherent value like a gold coin might have.
 Instead, the value of paper bills is set by people’s faith in the government or bank supporting the currency.
 However, this ability of a government to determine the price of its currency can affect inflation and consumer prices.

 If prices become inflated, there can be a mismatch between the price of goods and the value of cash.
-Examples of cash’s value becoming unlinked with price is in economies where it costs $100,000 to buy a carton of eggs.
-This happens because inflation is so high that currency has become virtually worthless.
+For example, an example of cash’s value becoming unlinked with price occurs in economies where it costs $100,000 to buy a carton of eggs.
+This (admittedly unlikely) scenario might happen because inflation is so high that currency has become virtually worthless.

 Cash: Summary